-RETIREMENT PROGRAMS - The retirement programs are part of the Benefits Plan and consist of:
+RETIREMENT PROGRAMS - The Retirement Programs are part of the Benefits Plan and consist of:

-- The Pension Plan is a defined benefit plan and provides lifetime income benefits (based on accrued service and salary), as defined by the plan's formula, to members and eligible survivors during retirement.
+- The Defined Benefit Pension Plan is a defined benefit plan and provides lifetime income benefits (based on accrued service and salary), as defined by the plan's formula, to members and eligible survivors during retirement.
 The assets of the pension plan are held under a trust agreement. - The Supplemental Retirement Plan is an unfunded, nonqualified deferred compensation plan for employees of the Board of Pensions whose pension accruals, under the Pension Plan, are restricted by compensation and benefit limits imposed by the Internal Revenue Code. - The Retirement Savings Plans include a 403(b)(9) defined contribution plan and a 401(k) plan.
-The 403(b) (9) plan is available to church workers to supplement their retirement income and serves as a primary retirement plan to employees not enrolled in the Pension Plan.
+The 403(b)(9) plan is available to church workers to supplement their retirement income and serves as a primary retirement plan to employees not enrolled in the Pension Plan.
 The 401(k) plan is available to employees of the New Covenant Trust Company, a subsidiary of the Presbyterian Church (U.S.A.)
-Foundation. - The Chaplains Deposit Fund (the "Fund") provides benefits for military personnel to achieve comparable benefits to those members covered under the Benefits Plan.
-The Board of Pensions administers the Fund on behalf of the Presbyterian Council for Chaplains and Military Personnel.
+Foundation. - Other Plans and Reserves include the Strategic Technology Infrastructure Reserve, the Chaplains Deposit Fund, and the Reserve for Organizing Pastors.